eea/eea.docker.haproxy/haproxy/Readme.md

 ## Supported environment variables ##

-### haproxy.env ###

 As HAProxy has close to no purpose by itself, this image should be used in combination with others (for example with [Docker Compose](https://docs.docker.com/compose/)).
-HAProxy can be configured by modifying the following env variables, either when running the container or in a `docker-compose.yml` file, preferably by supplying an `.env` file in the appropriate tag.
+HAProxy can be configured by modifying the following env variables, either when running the container or in a `docker-compose.yml` file.

   * `STATS_PORT` The port to bind statistics to - default `1936`
   * `STATS_AUTH` The authentication details (written as `user:password` for the statistics page - default `admin:admin`
   * `FRONTEND_NAME` The label of the frontend - default `http-frontend`
-  * `FRONTEND_PORT` The port to bind the frontend to - default `80`
+  * `FRONTEND_PORT` The port to bind the frontend to - default `5000`
   * `COOKIES_ENABLED` The option to enable or disable cookie-based sessions (`true` stands for enabled, `false` or anything else for disabled) - default `false`
   * `BACKEND_NAME` The label of the backend - default `http-backend`
   * `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
+  * `BACKENDS_PORT` Port to use when auto-discovering backends, or when `BACKENDS` are specified without port - by default `80`
   * `BALANCE` The algorithm used for load-balancing - default `roundrobin`
-  * `SERVICE_NAMES` An optional prefix for services to be included when discovering services. - by default it is not set
+  * `SERVICE_NAMES` An optional prefix for services to be included when discovering services separated by space. - by default it is not set
+  * `LOGGING` Override logging ip address:port - default is udp `127.0.0.1:514` inside container

+## Logging

+By default there are no logs from haproxy because they are sent on UDP port 514 inside container.
+You can override this behaviour by providing the `LOGGING` environment variable:

+    docker run -e LOGGING=logs.example.com:5005 -e BACKENDS=www1 www2 www3 eeacms/haproxy

+Now make sure that `logs.example.com` listen on UDP port `5005`

 ## Copyright and license